Kandru/cs2-challenges/documentation/plugin-integration.md

 Integrating a third-party plugin is straightforward.
 First, import the latest version of our interface from the main branch of our repository.
 Then, refer to our example plugin to learn how to create a listener for when a challenge is completed or progresses.
 There is a single listener for both events, and more events may be added in the future.

 When you start listening, you will receive events from all plugins.
 You need to check if the data is relevant to your plugin.
-The Challenges-Plugin uses a separate thread to send the data to other plugins.
-Please use *Server.NextFrame* or *AddTimer* in case you want to modify anything related to entities on gameserver-side.
+The Challenges-Plugin itself uses a separate thread to check for challenge goals.
+However, you **should** use a separate thread as well or otherwise the server may will lag if the execution time is too long.

 ```c#
 if (@event is PlayerCompletedChallengeEvent playerCompletedChallenge)